Human Rights group, Amnesty International has accused Qatar of mistreating security guards mostly from Kenya, and other African countries.

 Kenyan security guards in Qatar complain of forced labour

-Guards forced to work 12 hours, seven days straight for months
+Guards report working 12 hours for 7 days straight for months

 Qatari law and regulations restrict working hours to a maximum of 60 hours per week, including overtime, and is clear that everyone is entitled to one full day of paid rest each week.

-One of the Kenyans interviewed by the non-governmental organization revealed how he was forced to leave his home at 6:30am and would only return back from work at 8pm for several months on end.
+One of the Kenyans interviewed by the non-governmental organization revealed he was forced to leave his home at 6:30 a.m. and would only return back from work at 8:00 p.m. for several months continuously.

-The Kenyan who chose to stay anonymous further revealed that he had to seek express permission from his employers.
-This was often refused and taking a rest day without permission could result in wage deductions, amounting to forced labour.
+The Kenyan, who chose to stay anonymous, further revealed that taking a rest day without permission could result in wage deductions, amounting to forced labour.

-Another security guard identified as Lawrence explained how he and other Kenyans had to pay exorbitant recruitment fees hoping that they will be reimbursed only to find out that the pay was extremely different from what they had been promised.
+Another security guard - identified as Lawrence - explained how he and other Kenyans had to pay exorbitant recruitment fees, hoping they would be reimbursed, only to find out that the pay was extremely different from what they had been promised.

 “They say at the job you have a lunch break of one hour, but we don’t have one and they don’t pay you.
 They say Friday is an off day, but it is an off that you don’t have…You cannot complain – if you do you are terminated and deported,” explained Lawrence.